 When is the prize draw?

-The winners will be chosen and notified in April 2018.
-We’ll notify prize winners using the e-mail address that we also sent the invitation e-mail to.
+The winners will be chosen and notified in April 2019.
+We’ll notify prize winners using the email address that we also sent the invitation email to.

 I’ve recently graduated/I’ve recently dropped out.
 Why am I being invited to take this survey?

 We would appreciate your participation in the NSE because you have only quit your programme recently.
-We would really like to hear your opinion on the programme you were enrolled in and your school or university.
+We would really like to hear your opinion on the programme you were enrolled in and your university or university of applied sciences.

 I’ve already taken the Survey, but I’m still getting a reminder.
 Why is this?

 Perhaps our reminder email was sent out at or around the time your questionnaire answers came in.
 We’re sorry for the inconvenience.
 Another possibility is that you haven’t yet fully completed the questionnaire.